StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

 This command is used for transferring data to and from a server.

 ##### `dos2unix` / `mac2unix`
-This is a useful piece of software to install on a Linux system for there is, unfortunately, an incompatibility between Linux and Windows / Mac systems with regard to how textfile line endings are interpreted.
+This is a useful piece of software to install on a Linux system for there is, unfortunately, an inconsistency between Linux and Windows / Mac systems with regard to how textfile line endings are interpreted.
 Consequently, text files generated on Windows / Mac machines may not be processed correctly when running on Linux.
 The dos2unix / mac2unix commands correct this discrepancy by modifying such line-endings.
 Note: this command edits and overwrites the original the input file.

 #### Running Jobs
 This next section introduces commands that are useful for long-running jobs and gives guidance on how to monitor commands that are running.